 Thule could easily have left the T2 Pro alone — it was a great rack and the previous winner of our Editors' Choice Award.
 Instead, they took an amazing product and made it even better by increasing the spacing between the trays and growing the lateral tray adjustment range.
 These changes are barely noticeable without comparing the old and new versions of the model side by side; but when we put the new T2 Pro XT to the test, the increased clearance between bikes was noticeable.
-Thule also added a new all black color option, which we found to be markedly more impervious to scratches than silver color we tested previously.
+Thule also added a new all black color option, which we found to be markedly more impervious to scratches than the silver color we tested previously.

 Ease of Everyday Use

-The T2 Pro XT is hands down the most user-friendly rack we have ever tested.
+The T2 Pro XT is hands down the most user-friendly rack we've ever tested.

-Thule was the first brand to bring a hitch rack with a remote tilt release handle to market and despite intense competition from Yakima with the Dr. Tray and RockyMounts, the T2 still has the smoothest most user-friendly release mechanism on the market.
-The two factors that have the greatest impact on ease of everyday use is the tilt mechanism and the ease of loading bikes.
-We tilt our rack every day whether we are out riding or running errands, access to the rear of the vehicle is always a priority.
+Thule was the first brand to bring a hitch rack with a remote tilt release handle to market and despite intense competition from Yakima with the Dr. Tray and RockyMounts, the T2 still has the smoothest and most user-friendly release mechanism on the market.
+The two factors that have the greatest impact on ease of everyday use is the tilt mechanism and ease of loading bikes.
+We tilt our rack every day whether we're out riding or running errands, access to the rear of the vehicle is always a priority.
 The low loading height and easy one-handed front wheel clamps make loading bikes simple and easy.
 The Dr. Tray has tool-free tray adjustment which is a great feature especially for those who frequently load different combinations of bikes.
 However, we seldom needed to move the trays on the T2, due to the 13" of tray spacing, and we set the rack up with the greatest lateral spread possible, so bike to bike interference was rarely an issue during testing.

 Ease of Removal and Storage